Sciatica / Pinched Nerve / Slipped Disc

 Sciatica is nerve pain that radiates (runs) along the sciatic nerve.
 The nerve starts in the lower back and passes through the buttocks, posterior thigh, outside back of the calf and into the foot.

-Sciatic pain may occur in only part of the nerve path rather than all of it i.e. pain in lower back and foot but no pain in between.
+Sciatic pain may occur in only part of the nerve path rather than all of it, i.e. pain in the lower back and foot but no pain in between.

 People May Suffer Sciatica Pain Differently